Explanation of Course Numbers

 COMM 6110.
 Research Methods in Communication.
 3 Credits.

 Graduate-level study of communication-based quantitative and qualitative research methods.
 Restricted to students in the MA in communication management program.

 COMM 6150.
 Persuasion.
 3 Credits.

-In-depth advanced study of principles, techniques, and ethics of persuasion from both sender and receiver perspectives, and across both personal and mediated contexts.
-Emphasis is on the common-premise model with special consideration of such topics as audience analysis; systems of ethics; persuasive claims; pathos/ethos/logos; attitude and behavior change; sender, message, channel, and receiver characteristics; and, subconscious influence.
+Principles, techniques, and ethics of persuasion from both sender and receiver perspectives, and across both personal and mediated contexts; the common-premise model with special consideration of such topics as audience analysis; systems of ethics; persuasive claims; pathos/ethos/logos; attitude and behavior change; sender, message, channel, and receiver characteristics; subconscious influence.
 Restricted to students in the MA in communication management program.

 COMM 6165.
 Organizational and Communication Networks.
 3 Credits.

 The application of tools of social network analysis to organizational settings and behavior as well as communication processes, both within and among organizations.
 Restricted to graduate students.